Hotei Station: Platforms

-Adjacent stations

 Station history

 Hotei Station opened with the line on 6 August 1912.
 The station served the town of Hotei, Niwa District, until it was merged into the new city of Kōnan in 1954.
 One of two stations in the city, it has more platforms, but is less central and quieter, than Kōnan Station.
 The surrounding area is largely quiet and residential, but includes Bihoku Senior High School and Kōnan Police Station.

 Work to elevate the station, in order to abolish five level crossings (including one at Japan National Route 155) and eliminate an 85 km/h speed limit north of the station, began in October 2009.
 A temporary station building, featuring Meitetsu's first full-color LED departure board, came into use on 6 February 2010.
 Tracks 1 and 2 moved to a temporary platform on 27 October 2012, followed by tracks 3 and 4 on 27 October 2013.
 Tracks 3 and 4 were elevated on 10 June 2017, and tracks 1 and 2 followed during fiscal 2019.